 I was once involved in a project for a client with quite a large network spanning several locations and cities.
 The client wanted to know the real state of their network so as to improve the overall performance of the network.
+Basically, he needed a network audit.

 The scope of this project involved: